naol13/abol-buna/README.md

 ### Using the Program

-The program will display the menu and calculate the total cost of a predefined order.
+The program will Display the menu and calculate the total cost of a predefined order.
 You can modify the `main` function in `abol.cpp` to add more items or change the order.

 ```cpp
 int main() {